-Although there is still great uncertainty surrounding the COVID-19 virus, the Office expects to be able to carry out its year-end financial statement audits, its performance audits, and administrative activities.
-The Office does not anticipate any additional pressures on its 2021-22 budget arising as a result of the COVID-19 pandemic.
+Although there is still uncertainty surrounding COVID-19, the Office expects to be able to carry out its year-end financial statement and performance audits and administrative activities.
+The Office does not anticipate any additional pressures on its 2022-23 budget as a result of the COVID-19 pandemic.